 Is the emergency brakes of your Nissan Quest weak and soft?
 This article provides instructions on changing rear brake pads and rotors on Nissan Quest 2011-2017.

-Here are some signs that indicate that the rear Nissan Quest brake pads need to be replaced.
+Some signs indicate that the rear Nissan Quest brake pads must be replaced.

 - Nissan Quest Brake Warning Light On,

 - Nissan Quest Screech, grinding noise when braking,

 - Vibration or pulsating brake pedal or steering wheel when braking

 - The Nissan Quest brake pedal must be pressed very hard for the car to stop.

 What you will need